Relativity Space: Aeon 1

+The vacuum-optimized version of Aeon 1, known as AeonVac, powers the second stage of Relativity's rockets.

 Aeon R

-The Aeon R engine is under development to produce over 250,000 pounds-force (1,100 kN) of thrust.
-A single Aeon R will power a future upgrade of Terran 1, and eight or more Aeon R engines are planned to power the first stage of Terran R.
+The Aeon R engine, currently under development, is a high pressure gas generator cycle LOX/subcooled Methane propellants engine designed to produce 258000 lbf of thrust at sea level and 279000 lbf in a vacuum.
+13 Aeon R engines will power the first stage of Terran R with a combined liftoff thrust of 3,354,000 lbf.

 Stargate

 In order to 3D print large components such as rocket tanks and airframes, Relativity Space has created a system named Stargate, which it claims is the world's largest 3D printer of metals.
 Stargate uses existing welding technology to melt metal wire, layer by layer, into precise and complex structures that have minimal joints and parts.
-The company aims at 3D-printing at least 95% of their launcher, including the engines, by the end of 2020.
+The company 3D-printed 85% of their Terran 1 launch vehicle as of 2023 and aims to print 95% of the launch vehicle in the future.
 The company plans to eventually 3D-print a complete launch vehicle within 60 days.